 However, some online banking apps (like Paypal and others) are regularly blocked by the United States for all users here, so I recommend downloading a VPN (a virtual private network) like NordVPN to make sure you can still access online banking here.

 Even if you’re not very tech-savvy, NordVPN is very easy to use.
-Just hit a button on your phone or computer and you’re instantly connected to a secure network that makes it look like you’re accessing the internet from another country, avoiding blocks and staying safe online.
+Just hit a button on your phone or computer, and you’re instantly connected to a secure network that makes it look like you’re accessing the internet from another country, avoiding blocks, and staying safe online.

-Plus, banks tend to have long lines here and ATMs can sometimes be hard to find, especially if you won’t be in a city.
+Plus, banks tend to have long lines here, and ATMs can sometimes be hard to find, especially if you won’t be staying in a bigger city like Havana.
 You wouldn’t want to get stuck without cash in Cuba.